nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given patient index is invalid.

     * 3a1.
 HealthSync shows an error message.

       Use case resumes at step 2.

+#### Use case: Edit a patient's appointment note

+**MSS**

+1. User requests to list patients
+2. HealthSync shows a list of patients
+3. User requests to edit an appointment note for a given patient
+4. HealthSync edits the appointment note

+    Use case ends.

+**Extensions**

+* 2a.
+The list of patients is empty.

+  Use case ends.

+* 3a.
+The given patient index is invalid.

+    * 3a1.
+HealthSync shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given appointment note index is invalid.

+    * 3b1.
+HealthSync shows an error message.

+      Use case resumes at step 2.